 The pesticides included under the universal waste rule include recalled or unused stocks of pesticides as part of a waste pesticide collection program.
 Each pesticide must be clearly marked as "Universal Waste - Pesticide" and dated.
 No other wording or synonyms can be used.
 In addition, the original contents label must be present and intact.
-The container of pesticides must be closed, or placed inside another closed container.
+The container of pesticides must be closed or placed inside another closed container.

-D. Thermostats, Thermometers, and Sealed Mercury containing equipment:

-The Mercury-containing equipment included under the universal waste rule includes Thermometers, Thermostats, Manometers, and other equipment containing elemental mercury.
+- D. Thermostats, Thermometers, and Sealed Mercury-containing Equipment: The Mercury-containing equipment included under the universal waste rule include thermometers, thermostats, manometers, and other equipment containing elemental mercury.
 All items must be placed into a sturdy, sealed container.
-Each Container of equipment must be clearly marked as "Used Mercury-Containing Equipment" and dated when the first item is placed inside.
+Each container of equipment must be clearly marked as "Used Mercury-Containing Equipment" and dated when the first item is placed inside.
 No other wording or synonyms can be used.
 All Containers must be kept closed to prevent releases.

-Leaking or damaged mercury containing equipment does not qualify as Universal Waste, and must be managed as Hazardous Waste.
+Leaking or damaged mercurycontaining equipment does not qualify as Universal Waste and must be managed as Hazardous Waste.
 Leaking or damaged mercury containing equipment must be cleaned up immediately, placed into a leak-proof container, closed, and labeled as "Hazardous Waste Containing: Mercury".
-This would include elemental mercury in jars, broken thermometers, etc. If assistance is needed with a spill or release of mercury, please contact EHS immediately.

-E. Fluorescent and other Mercury Containing Lamps:

-The Lamps included under the universal waste rule include Fluorescent tubes, U-Shaped tubes, Compact fluorescent lamps (CFLs), High Intensity Discharge (HID), and other lamps containing Mercury (Hg).
+This would include elemental mercury in jars, broken thermometers, etc. If assistance is needed with a spill or release of mercury, please contact EHS immediately. - E. Fluorescent and other Mercury-Containing Lamps: The lamps included under the universal waste rule include fluorescent tubes, U-shaped tubes, Compact Fluorescent Lamps (CFLs), High Intensity Discharge (HID), and other lamps containing Mercury (Hg).
 All items must be placed into a sturdy, sealed container.
-Each Container of lamp(s) must be clearly marked as "Used Lamps" and dated when first lamp is placed inside.
+Each container of lamp(s) must be clearly marked as "Used Lamps" and dated when first lamp is placed inside.
 No other wording or synonyms can be used.
 Do not mark as "Bad Bulbs or Used Bulbs" as this is a violation of 40 CFR 273.14 (e).
 Containers, usually lamp boxes, must be closed and any openings shall be covered with tape to prevent releases.
-Broken lamps do not qualify as Universal Waste, and must be managed as Hazardous Waste.
-Broken Lamps must be cleaned up immediately, placed into a structurally sound container, closed, and labeled as "Hazardous Waste Containing: Broken Lamp(s)".
+Broken lamps do not qualify as Universal Waste and must be managed as Hazardous Waste.
+Broken Lamps must be cleaned up immediately, placed into a structurally sound container, closed, and labeled as "Hazardous Waste Containing: Broken Lamp(s)." - F. Aerosol cans can be managed as a universal waste in West Virginia.
+This will be done in three ways at WVU. - One option is if the aerosol can DOES NOT contain expanding foam, adhesive glue, or pesticides, utilize the puncturing device at your location, if provided by EHS.
+Aerosols can be placed into the puncturer, closed, punctured, and drained.
+Be sure to close the puncturing unit when done.
+Instructions are on each device.
+Once the can is punctured and drained, the can itself is now non-hazardous waste and must be placed into the recycling bin.